ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 the values of `SearchPhrase`, `c` and `price` columns, which are escaped as `Quoted`, `Escaped` and `JSON` will be printed (for select) or will be expected (for insert) between `Search phrase:`, `, count:`, `, ad price: $` and `;` delimiters respectively.
 For example:

 `Search phrase: 'bathroom interior design', count: 2166, ad price: $3;`

+In cases where it is challenging or not possible to deploy format output configuration for the template format to a directory on all nodes in a cluste, or if the format is trivial then `format_schema_rows_template` can be used to pass the template string directly in the query, rather than a path to the file which contains it.

 The `format_template_rows_between_delimiter` setting specifies the delimiter between rows, which is printed (or expected) after every row except the last one (`\n` by default)